-(1) The Bermuda government imposes a payroll tax of 14% on all employees in the Bermuda office.
+The Bermuda government imposes a payroll tax of 14% on all employees in the Bermuda office including Messer s Miranthis and Babcock.
 The salary level to which this tax applies is currently capped at \$750,000.
 PartnerRe pays the employee payroll tax portion of 5.25% for all Bermuda employees.